xwmx/nb/README.md

 entire program is a single well-tested Bash script that can be copied anywhere and just work, using
 [progressive enhancement](https://en.wikipedia.org/wiki/Progressive_enhancement)
-to enhance the experience in more capable environments. `notes` makes it easy to incorporate other tools, writing apps, and workflows. `notes` can be used a little, a lot, once in a while, or for just a subset of features.
+for various experience improvements in more capable environments. `notes` makes it easy to incorporate other tools, writing apps, and workflows. `notes` can be used a little, a lot, once in a while, or for just a subset of features.
 `notes` is flexible.

 #### Dependencies